Originally touted as a kit-built 280Z this is the machine that started a lot of schoolkids,

 a high speed serial network interface called CHAIN.

-had obviously been a bit wet in there.
-I wasn't too au fait with PSU testing back in 2011 so restoration was shelved.
+It was a non-runner and frankly the PSU scared me :) I wasn't too au fait with PSU testing back in 2011 so restoration was shelved.

 Having recently repaired my Link 480Z I thought